yushroom/FishEngine/README.md

 **for all platforms:**

-- Download and install Qt5 SDK from https://www.qt.io.
-My choice is version [5.8.0](http://download.qt.io/official_releases/qt/5.8/5.8.0/qt-opensource-mac-x64-clang-5.8.0.dmg).
-- Download and install PhysX SDK from https://developer.nvidia.com/physx-sdk.
+- Download and install PhysX SDK from [here](https://developer.nvidia.com/physx-sdk).
 You may get source on GitHub and compile by yourself.
-Current version is 3.3.4.
+Current version is 3.4.1.
-- Download and install Autodesk FBX SDK from http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=26012646.
-Current version is 2017.1.
+- Download and install Autodesk FBX SDK from [here](http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=26416130).
+Current version is 2018.1.1.

 **for windows:**